 By Mario Martinez

-Mario Martinez is the Marriage Initiative Coordinator in the Office of Catechetical Ministry of the Diocese of San Bernardino.
+Mario Martinez is a Marriage Initiative Special Project Coordinator for the Office of Cathechetical Ministry in the Diocese of San Bernardino.